-Jeannette is EDRC’s Research Coordinator currently focused on our project on transatlantic environmental relations.
+Jeannette is EDRC’s Research Coordinator currently focused on our work on climate justice.

 Drs Jeannette E. Mullaart is also a Senior Fellow with the Institute for Environmental Security where she helped develop the IES diplomacy programme on Greening Foreign and Security Policy 2006-2007), assisted the University for Peace with the organisation of the Climate Change and Vulnerability Conference at the Peace Palace in The Hague (2007), and played a leading role in the organisation of the "The Hague Conference on Environment, Security and Sustainable Development" (2004).

 In the context of the 2nd World Water Forum in 2000, she organised for European Partners for the Environment a 'Hearing on Water Equipment & Materials' and a distinguished writers' panel on 'Water as a Common Good' and later assisted EPE in the organisation of UNEP's 6th International High Level Seminar on Cleaner Production (CP6) in Montreal.